MoizeAhsan/MoizeAhsan/README.md

 - 👋 Hi, I’m @MoizeAhsan.
-- 👀 I’m interested in AI, AR/VR, Web Development.
+- 👀 I’m interested in AI, Web Development and all other things that technology can solve!
 - 🏭 I have been working in the industry as a Python Engineer.
-- 🌱 I’m currently learning Node.js, React.js and Vue.js
+- 🌱 I’m currently learning Rust
 - 📫 How to reach me: moize.ahsan@hotmail.com